storj/docs/app/dcs/third-party-tools/kerberos-vault/page.md

 ### Creating a Storj Bucket and Access Credentials

-The first step in configuring Storj as the storage backend for Kerberos.io is to create a bucket in your Storj DCS account and [](docId:AsyYcUJFbO1JI8-Tu8tW3) for the bucket.
+The first step in configuring Storj as the storage backend for Kerberos.io is to create a bucket in your Storj account and [](docId:AsyYcUJFbO1JI8-Tu8tW3) for the bucket.

 Kerberos Vault will then use the bucket information and access grant to connect with Storj.

 For this, do the following steps:

-1\) Log in to your Storj DCS account
+1\) Log in to your Storj account

 2\) On the main dashboard, click [](docId:pxdnqsVDjCLZgeEXt2S6x) and **"New Bucket"**